saswatinandan/CombineHarvester/ttH_htt/instructions/README_rebining.md

 As you saw above, you can  chose the signal assumption in the command line `--signal_type res  --mass  --HHtype` By default the signal assumed is SM LO.

-IMPORTANT: if you are optimizing for a BDT trained for signal, you must chose that signal too be considered on the binning optimization to the results make sense!!!
+- *IMPORTANT*: if you are optimizing for a BDT trained for signal, you must chose that signal too be considered on the binning optimization to the results make sense!!!

 - The manipulation of the card with rebining information is manual and it is suposed to be manual -- that is a binning optimization, mostly visual.